aliadnani/facebook_message_analysis/README.md

 - I text considerably more than the average person in my demographic (Every day people, aged 18–24, send **and receive** about 128 texts -> 64 sent per day); I am on 98.6
 - **However,** my texting style is inconcise (Average Word Count per Message: 18.209),as often breaking up longer texts into shorter messages; eg (Hi! <send>, are you hungry? <send>, I'm going to cook <send>)
-- Average of 1 photo sent per 50 text messages
+- Average of 1 photo sent per 50 text messages, interesting find: I thought this would be more.